Five battery powered lawn mowers tested and ranked for peak spring 2026: with picks for every yard size and budget. Updated March 2026.

 1. EGO LM2135SP -- Best Overall

-The EGO LM2135SP is the mower I'd hand to most homeowners with a medium-sized yard and tell them to stop shopping.
+The EGO LM2135SP is the best fit for most homeowners with a medium-sized yard.
 The 56V system puts out enough torque to handle thick spring grass without the blade speed dropping noticeably, the self-propelled drive is intuitive to control, and EGO's 7.5Ah battery gives you enough runtime to finish a half-acre without a mid-session charge.

 The cut quality is genuinely good.
 The 21-inch steel deck is solid, and the blade engagement is smooth.
 On the spring test -- 4-inch grass with some moisture in it -- the LM2135SP handled every pass cleanly.
 No stalling, no clumping under the deck that required stopping to clear.